c9s/AssetKit/README.md

     assetkit update

-Integaret the AssetToolkit API into your PHP web application:
+Then integrate the AssetToolkit API into your PHP web application:

 ```php
 $config = new AssetToolkit\AssetConfig( '../.assetkit.php', ROOT);